wazuh/wazuh-documentation/source/user-manual/agent/agent-management/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

      # cp path/to/wpk_root.pem etc/wpk_root.pem

 #.
-Compile the WPK package using the MSI package and, your SSL certificate and key.
+Compile the WPK package using the MSI package, along with your SSL certificate and key.

    .. code-block:: console